jmcnamara/rust_xlsxwriter/examples/Readme.md

   type conditional formatting to a worksheet.
 Cells with values >= 50 are in light green.

-* `doc_conditional_format_databar.rs` - Example of adding data bar type
+* `doc_conditional_format_cell1.rs` - Example of adding a cell type
   conditional formatting to a worksheet.
+Cells with values >= 50 are in light red.
+Values < 50 are in light green.

+* `doc_conditional_format_cell2.rs` - Example of adding a cell type
+  conditional formatting to a worksheet.
+Values between 30 and 70 are highlighted in light red.
+Values outside that range are in light green.

 * `doc_conditional_format_databar_set_axis_color.rs` - Example of adding a
   data bar type conditional formatting to a worksheet with a user defined